[output_post_excerpt]

 ENOCH: I think it’s 365.
 Universal numerology is very predictable.
 So!
 Back to our intruders.
 Magicians.
 Siblings.
 Yohana and Mamre.

-The great magicians are hiding behind a pillar, trembling and questioning their life choices.
+ENOCH: They are, ah yes, hiding behind a pillar, trembling and questioning their life choices.
 They are hoping against all hope that the seraph didn’t see them.
-Yohana takes a deep breath, and begins to move toward the portal, but Mamre stops her.

-YOHANA: Oh, shit, you’re right.
-Guess I’m a bit stressed out.
+YOHANA: Okay.
 We need to act like angels.
 High ranking angels with access to high places.

-MAMRE: I had a good talk with Michael.
-He’s high ranking enough to command other angels, and God had a lot of respect for him.
-I think I can make a pretty decent impersonation of him.
+MAMRE: We met with Michael.
+She’s high ranking enough to command other angels, and God has a lot of respect for her.
+I think you can make a pretty decent impersonation of her.

 MAMRE: Yes, I guess you’re right.
 We need more than that.
 Look at it.

-YOHANA: Allright, we don’t know much about this place, but we do know that they are looking for intruders.
+YOHANA: (shivers, then deep breath) Okay.
+Alright.
+We don’t know much about this place, but we do know that they are looking for intruders.
 Let’s pretend to be from a secret task force, sent by God.
 Remember, confidence is key.
 We can sell this.

 MAMRE: So we pretend to be agents looking for ourselves?
 Actually that’s pretty good.

 YOHANA: Right?
-Our options are limited to say the least, I can’t think of another way.
+I can’t think of another way.

 ENOCH: Mamre hesitantly moves toward the seraph, followed by Yohana.
 It was further away than they thought, and effectively, more massive.

 The seraph is doing a very good job of being a cosmic horror.
-Mamre has gotten the hang of many eyed entities, and settles for looking at one of the seraph’s eyes.
+Its many eyes are shimmering across its opalescent surface, never staying in one place for very long before moving on to the next focal point.
+Yohana has gotten the hang of many eyed entities, and settles for looking at one single eye.

-MAMRE (Mimicking Michael): Looking sharp, colleague.
+YOHANA (Mimicking Michael): Looking sharp, colleague.
 As you heard, we have intruders in our midst.
-We’re here from secret throne operations and protection.
+We’re here from the secret throne operations and protection.

-ENOCH: The seraph is saying something back that the siblings don’t understand.
+ENOCH: The Seraph, visibly irritated, struggles to contain its iridescent flames, which flare out and lash wildly through the air.
+It gives the siblings a stern warning in a language they can’t understand.
 You see, the seraphim have very strong accents even to us angels, so to a human, it’s complete guesswork.
 So Mamre improvises.

-They each hold their breath and walk through the portal, uncertain, but determined.
+ENOCH: They each hold their breath and walk through the gate, uncertain, but determined.

 YOHANA: Ow, my eyes.
 This is way too bright.
 Mamre, where are you?
 I can’t see anything.